We believe that american culture is not monolithic but pluralistic.

-In this selection process, the granting organization “paired” us with a research institution in India, Bhasha Research, whom we were to be patterned with for the cultural exchange.
+In this selection process, the granting organization “paired” us with a research institution in India, Bhasha Research, whom we were to be partnered with for the cultural exchange.

 It begins with an In-person exchange to Greeley, CO

 This exchange program begins by welcoming our Chhara guests here to Greeley, Colorado.
-Doing so allows the participants on both sides to come better acquainted, get familiar with the program expectations, as well as train for the synchronous and asynchronous exchanges.
+Doing so allows the participants on both sides to come better acquainted, get familiar with the program expectations, as well as train for the synchronous and asynchronous exchanges happening in Part 2.
 Below is a PDF version of the whole agenda for the in-person exchange that took place in February 2019.